-- write simple texts (up to 200 words in length) and give information about yourself, your relatives and your friends, and to narrate events grounded in personal experience. - Write short compositions accurately using vocabulary, grammatical forms and structures introduced in the course, using the present tense and the future proche.
+- write simple texts (up to 250 words in length) and give information about yourself, your relatives and your friends, and to narrate events grounded in personal experience.

+- Write short compositions accurately using vocabulary, grammatical forms and structures introduced in the course, using the present tense, the imperfect, the imperative, the passé composé and the future.